Thursday November 6th

 A recently formed group at the club where the main aim is to promote black and white photography whether in the form of digital prints, darkroom prints or PDIs.
 The emphasis is on encouraging creative thinking to produce interesting and evocative photographs, not necessarily images solely designed to win competitions!
 From a technical point of view group members share hints and tips on the processes involved in creating monochromatic images: conversion of colour RAW files to monochrome, processing techniques and software, printing equipment and paper, use of ICC profiles etc. As interest in traditional darkroom photography seems to be on the increase, techniques and processes in this area will also be covered.
 From a creative and aesthetic point of view the group will draw inspiration not only from each others' work but also by looking at work by well known, not so well known, historical, contemporary, commercial and other photographers.
 Small projects will be set, for members that wish to participate, to complete between meetings or over longer lengths of time.
 As the group progresses a number of plans are in the pipeline which may include: Guest speakers invited along to share their knowledge in specialist areas.
 Photography days-out with a theme in mind.
 Occasional workshops to concentrate on particular problem areas.
 Maybe even an exhibition of just black and white photography!
 The group is open to all comers, not just Chichester Camera Club members.
 All levels of photographic knowledge are welcome from smart-phone snappers to Hassleblad professionals!
-Meetings: TBA (The inaugural meeting took place as part of the Print Group on 10th December 2013 and due to popular demand the next meeting will take place late January/early February as an independant group in its own right).
+Meetings: Currently suspended due to lack of time it is hoped to reinstate the meetings later in the season.
+See the Programme page for details.

 - The Developers Group.
 Leader: Iain McGowan FRPS